Last Updated on March 24, 2022 by Paroma

 My absolute favorite dog friendly spot in Golden Gate Park is Strawberry Hill-a man-made, artificial island in the middle of Stow Lake.
 Not only is there a nice paved road to explore this island, but it is also strewn with many attractions such as an artificial waterfall, the Golden Gate Pavilion, bridges arching over the lake and several benches nearby for a picnic.
 A must visit for all dog parents!

 Nearby dog friendly attractions: Most of park outdoors (except the Shakespeare garden) have dog friendly trails.
-The Rose Garden at John F. Kennedy drive is also dog friendly.
+The Rose Garden at John F. Kennedy drive is also dog friendly and a must visit during spring in San Francisco.

 SAN FRANCISCO DOG PARKS WITH SPECTACULAR VIEWS